Laguna1989/obsidian_notes/tools/OpenGL Debugging.md

 		- created log file can be inspected with vim
 	- investigate with `./qapitrace` -> file -> open `[path to trace file]`
 		- gives list of frames with list of instructions
 		- right click on any instruction -> lookup state

+# Renderdoc